kubernetes/enhancements/keps/sig-autoscaling/5053-hpa-fallback/README.md

 Will the follow [e2e autoscaling tests]:

 - Failure of retrieving metrics over the threshold scales the resource with the configured replicas
-- Success in retrieving metrics should reset the `MetricRetrievalFailureCount` in the `HorizontalPodAutoscalerStatus`
+- Success in retrieving metrics should reset the `ConsecutiveMetricRetrievalFailureCount` in the `HorizontalPodAutoscalerStatus`
 - When `fallback` is not set the resource should not scale when failing to retrieve metrics

 [e2e autoscaling tests]: https://github.com/kubernetes/kubernetes/tree/master/test/e2e/autoscaling